Two Of The World’s Best Darts Players Feuding Over Which One Farted On Stage At Major Competition

 The issue has roiled the darts world, with the U.K.’s Professional Darts Corporation vowing to investigate the matter.
 As the BBC reported, the sport’s governing body can also fine or suspend a player if they show a lack of professionalism during a match, though it’s not clear if that punishment could be on the table for what the U.K. media has dubbed “Fart-Gate.”

 Some have pointed fingers at longtime announcer Russ Bray, the only other one on stage with the two men.
-But the 22-year veteran of darts announcing has owed that he was not the one who dealt it.
+But the 22-year veteran of darts announcing has owned that he was not the one who dealt it.

 That leaves all three men denying that the fart came from their direction.
 Anderson did admit that he has farted during competitions before, and it’s usually been pretty messy so they would have known if it were him this time.

-“Usually if I fart on stage I s—t myself, I’ve told you that before,” he said (via The Express).
+“Usually if I fart on stage I s**t myself, I’ve told you that before,” he said, via The Express.

 The controversy may seem funny to those outside the sphere of darts influence, but the sport has become hugely popular in the U.K. and is the second-most watched sport on Sky Sports after soccer, the BBC noted.